The CLPL programme for the new term is now live!Find upcoming CLPL sessions 📚

 Schools should track their progress by completing the below three mandatory actions:

-Using the Reading Schools attitude surveys to assess and monitor learners’ interests, engagement and confidence within reading for pleasure
+Using the Reading Schools attitude surveys to assess and monitor learners’ interests, enjoyment, engagement and confidence within reading

-Monitoring the impact of your Reading Schools programme in ways most suited to your setting and activities
+Monitoring the impact of your Reading Schools programme in ways most suited to your setting, learners and activities

-Taking part in Scottish Book Trust evaluation, which will be sent to you once your accreditation has been confirmed
+Taking part in the Reading Schools Impact survey, which will be sent to you once your accreditation has been confirmed

 Case study